 Where is it Safe to Consume?

-Certified patients and adults 21+ may consume cannabis at home or in a private space.
+Certified patients and adults 21 and older may consume cannabis at home or in a private space.
 Consumption in public areas is illegal.
 Consuming medical marijuana in a privately owned vehicle falls under use in a public place, and is also prohibited.
 Driving under the influence of cannabis is a violation of Michigan’s Drugged Driving laws.
 Universities that receive federal funding must also comply with drug-free campus regulations, which prohibit marijuana possession and consumption on campus.

 Possession and Cultivation Limits

-- 16 ounces, or 453.6 grams, of marihuana-infused product in a solid form.
+- 16 ounces, or 453.6 grams, of marihuana-infused product in a solid form

-- 36 fluid ounces, or 1.06 liters, of marihuana-infused product in a liquid form.
+- 36 fluid ounces, or 1.06 liters, of marihuana-infused product in a liquid form

 to Be to Consume?